 - CB should not be open in the hall for any reason.
-CB should not be open in class without permission, no exceptions. - If there is a substitute, your CB should not be out unless you have been specifically asked to use it. - When working on an assignment, that is the only thing that should be open on your CB.
+CB should not be open in class without permission, no exceptions.
+This includes before the bell rings and study hall. - If there is a substitute, your CB should not be out unless you have been specifically asked to use it. - When working on an assignment, that is the only thing that should be open on your CB.
 When you have completed your assignment, you are to put your CB away. - No listening to music or watching videos on-line.
-Music and videos take up a large amount of bandwidth and slows the internet down for everyone else in the building. - Cameras on CB are not to be used only with teacher permission. - CB shall not be unattended at any time.
+Music and videos take up a large amount of bandwidth and slows the internet down for everyone else in the building. - Cameras on CB are not to be used and may be used only with teacher permission. - CB shall not be unattended at any time.
 Repeated offense will result in the loss of your CB for one week.
-Any additional violation will result in a meeting with you, your parent/guardian, principal, and assistant principal.
+Any additional violation will result in a meeting with you, your parent/guardian, and principal.
 At that time, a decision will be made on your use of a CB. - CB will be disabled from 9 p.m. to 6 a.m. every day.